gnzlbg/cpp_skeleton/README.md

 your own projects, so that you can skip setting up most of these tools correctly.

+## Getting started

+1. Fork this repository and check-out your fork.
+2. Run `bootstrap.py` script to configure it to your needs and commit your changes to your repository.
+3. Start working on your project.

+## Details

 Right now it uses:
 - cmake as a meta-build system
 - doxygen for embedded documentation